 La Rochelle Ville

 Back at home in L’Houmeau, we were glad that Patricia had “turned on the air conditioning” before we left—meaning that she had closed the shutters and drapes on the sunny side of the old stone house.
-Because we had planned to eat out that evening, everyone was able to enjoy a late-afternoon siesta—and a few more hands of UNO—before we walked up the shore to La Passerelle (The Footbridge), where we feasted on a variety of fresh seafood, sautéed vegetables, and chocolate mousse.
+Because we had planned to eat out that evening, everyone was able to enjoy a late-afternoon siesta—and a few more hands of UNO—before we traveled up the shore to La Passerelle (The Footbridge), where we feasted on a variety of fresh seafood, sautéed vegetables, and chocolate mousse.

 Dinner at La Passerelle